talyaron/fullstack-feb23/06-React/05-states/task.md

 for each user render a counter. the counter should have a + button and a - button, and add 1 or substract 1 from the user's counter.

 ## Task 4.
-Create a new functional component Navbar.tsx. whenever you click on one of the users car, the navbar header will change to the current user name.
+Create a new functional component Navbar.tsx. whenever you click on one of the users card, the navbar header will change to the current user name.

 ## Task 5
 after clicking 5 times per user counter, the background of the card should change to a random color.